ruzito/oas-aware-rest-lang-support/README.md

 run/web # start web server GUIs
 ```

-## Dev manual

-If you want to change code as well, the following might come in handy

 ### Beware

 - Codemirror packages are heavily deprecated when changing from version 5 to 6